Thomas-JHR/Unmanned-Surface-Vessel-Studies/Learning-based Controllers.md

 # Gaussian Process Regression

 A Gaussian Process Regression approach, regarded as non-parametric Bayesian regression, is proposed to combine either the PD controller or the hybrid MPC to enhance tracking performance under environmental forces.
-The basic principle of the GPR approach is generate a prediction function by observed dataset training, and predict outputs as close as possible based on the new dataset and the function learning in statistical learning theory [Machine].
+The basic principle of the GPR approach is generate a prediction function by observed dataset training, and predict outputs as close as possible based on the new dataset and the function learning in statistical learning theory [[1]](http://gaussianprocess.org/gpml/).
 To understand some basics behind the learning tool, this section involves some backgrounds for the GPR algorithm to make prediction of the future inputs and uncertainty learning implementation.
-The proposed GPR solution was already applied in the hydraulic manipulator design for improving desired angle tracking performance in [Jack], and the Heron M300 vessel model takes this method to test if the vessel can overcome the disturbances.
+The proposed GPR solution was already applied in the hydraulic manipulator design for improving desired angle tracking performance in [[2]](https://ieeexplore.ieee.org/document/9636755), and the Heron M300 vessel model takes this method to test if the vessel can overcome the disturbances.

 Let ```X``` be the observed training dataset, ```X*``` be the testing dataset, and ```y``` defined as a label or an output vector.
 We introduce a kernel function or covariance function of the GPR, also known as squared exponential function between the training dataset and testing dataset.
 It can be described as